SwissLife-OSS/mongo-extensions/README.md

 ## Getting Started - MongoDB Bootstrapping

-To get started with MongoDB bootstrapping, we have prepared a complete example at[SimpleBlog](https://swisslife-oss.github.io/mongo-extensions/samples/), which is a small REST web-service with the used MongoDB bootstrapping context.
+To get started with MongoDB bootstrapping, we have prepared a complete example at [SimpleBlog](https://swisslife-oss.github.io/mongo-extensions/samples/), which is a small REST web-service with the used MongoDB bootstrapping context.

 ### Install